coderefinery/reproducible-research/content/workflow-management.md

   The advantage of this solution compared to processing one by one is more automation: We can generate all.
   This is not only easier, it is also less error-prone.

   Yes, the scripted solution can be reproducible.
+But could you easily run it e.g. on a Windows computer?

   If we had more steps and once steps start to be time-consuming, a limitation of a scripted solution is that it tries to run all steps always.
 Rerunning only